 Overdetermination: Overvaluing Probabilistic Foresight

-Nassim Taleb in Antifragile (2012) calls it a “Fragility Complex”, and the people who engage it in “Fragilistas.”
-In neural network theory, we call it “overtraining”, the brittleness that emerges when neural networks (in computers or in minds) get too much of a specific type of training data, when the links between their nodes get too precise, and they falsely assume the future must be just like the past.
-In aging, we can call it “Old Mind Syndrome”, the rigid and increasingly brittle views of the future that can afflict us, if we aren’t careful to keep learning new things, and stay open to all the ways we are wrong.
+Nassim Taleb in Antifragile (2012) calls overdetermination a “Fragility Complex”, and the people who engage it in “Fragilistas.”
+In neural network theory, we call it “overtraining”, the brittleness that emerges when neural networks (in both bio-inspired computers and in our biological minds) get too much of a specific type of training data, when the links between their nodes get too precise, and they falsely assume the future must be just like the past.
+In human psychology, we can call it “Old Mind Syndrome”, the rigid and increasingly brittle views of the future that can afflict us, if we aren’t careful to keep learning new things, and stay open to all the ways we are wrong.
 Whatever we call it, we must guard against it.

 Not seeing the predictable future has led many companies into inevitable and eventually catastrophic failures.
 Think of all the companies, like Blockbuster or Kodak, that had years to change, but never did.
 But overdetermination, though it tends to afflict a smaller group of people, those with particularly large egos, advanced experience, or advanced age, has also caused some of our costliest personal, organizational, and societal failures.

 Ignoring the predictable destinations ahead of us is seductive, as it seemingly frees us up to focus entirely on envisioning and creating the futures we want.
-But for some, seeing everything as more predictable than it actually is even more seductive.
+But for some, seeing everything as more predictable than it is is even more seductive.
 When we ignore what is likely to come irrespective of our personal desires, many poor decisions, lost opportunities, wrong turns, needless waste and risk invariably occur.
 The same happens when we assume the future is more predictable than it actually is.
 When we seek too strongly to impose our vision on the world without understanding its predictable constraints, trends, patterns and cycles, we have a prescription for disaster.